TriKnight/Udacity_DeepReinforcementLearning_Project2/REPORT.md

 <img src="images/critic_network.jpg" width="500px" >

-One side-effect using a policy-based approach is the convergence at a local minima; to mitigate this a noise is added to the action during training to encourage exploration.
+One side-effect using a policy-based approach is the tendency to converge at local minima; to mitigate this a noise is added to the action during training to encourage exploration.

 Below is an extract from the paper [Continous Control with Deep Reinforcement Learning](https://arxiv.org/pdf/1509.02971.pdf) showing the pseudo code for DDPG.